dominodatalab/model-monitoring-setup/README.md

 Quick setup for Domino Model Monitor with automated prediction capture and ground truth tracking.

 In addition to the scripts needed to set up monitoring, there is an `example` folder that provides a complete working example with a trained Random Forest model and deployment script ready for monitoring setup.
-There is also an `app-model-monitor-extension` folder which contains a Streamlit dashboard for visualizing model monitoring metrics and comparing models side-by-side.
+There is also an `app-model-monitor-extension` folder which contains a dashboard for visualizing model monitoring metrics and comparing models side-by-side.
 See the INSTRUCTIONS.md files in each folder for detailed usage instructions.

 ---